 From 27 March 1967 Gorebridge was downgraded to the status of an unstaffed halt although the word ‘Halt’ never appeared on tickets or signs or in timetables.
 Final closure came on 6 January 1969.
 The private siding remained in use for a short time but it had closed by the time the track was lifted in 1971.

-There will be a new station at Gorebridge when the Borders line opens in 2014; it will be on the site of the old station.
+A a new station at Gorebridge opened as part of the Borders line in September 2015; it is on the site of the old station.
 Click here for a plan of the new Gorebridge station.

 BRIEF HISTORY OF THE WAVERLEY ROUTE